Get Your Students Industry Certified

 Option 2 – for those having emergency dispatch work experience and a 9-1-1 dispatcher certification:

-1st – Submit a copy of your 9-1-1 certification or training transcript from the appropriate state certifying agency to firstname.lastname@example.org.
-If it has been a long time since certification, it is strongly encouraged that instructors recertify with NECI.
+Submit a copy of your 9-1-1 certification or training transcript from the appropriate state certifying agency to email@example.com.
+Once approved, you can sign up for the instructors course.

-Cost for Instructor Courses: sign up at the web store (link is in top menu)
+Cost for Instructor Courses: sign up at the web store (linked below)

 Recertification: NECI does not require instructor recertification but it may be required by the instructor’s school or state.